HankB/pmb/README.md

     * Apparent availability of custom images.

 Compared to what I am working on, `pmb` will likely require more expertise to leverage but should work with any Pi OS that uses the FAT/EXT4 boot/root filesystem layout.
 AFAIK the way the Pi boots constrains the file layout this way.

+## Errata

+* The `bash` scripts will be `shellcheck` clean and include some boilerplate from a site that no longer exists. (https://kvz.io/bash-best-practices.html or https://github.com/kvz/bash3boilerplate.)